 As much as keeping in touch with your loved ones from home is important, it is also necessary to build new relationships with the people around you in Manchester.
 Try getting to know your flatmates and course mates by asking them questions about what their life was like prior to University.
 You may find out that they miss home as much as you do.

 As well as making friends, societies are a great way to keep you busy whilst at University.
-You may not be used to having so much free time, which can sometimes lead to boredom and some negative thought patterns.
+You may not be used to having so much free time, which can sometimes lead to boredom.
 Establishing a routine can be helpful in combating these feelings, so find things you’re interested in and get involved!
-But remember not too take on too much.
-You can do anything, but not everything.

 Things to Consider